 The Bolt Action is the most popular rifle action type used in North America chambered in the 243 Winchester cartridge, of which Remington, Ruger and Winchester brands and models are the most popular.

 To achieve the maximum accuracy from your 243 Winchester rifle there are several things you need to do correctly and this applies to new and used rifles.

 1. Properly mount your rifle scope.

 3. Properly sight-in your rifle with this free accurate sight-in target.

-The .243 Winchester rifle chambering is an excellent choice for varmint hunting as it is a powerful varmint cartridge and one that I consider as a long range varmint cartridge.
-The .243 offers plenty with low recoil, low noise and at a high power flat bullet trajectory level.
-The .243 is very popular for varminting and predator hunting because it offers a tremendous variety of loads, bullet weights and plenty of loading data.
-The heavier .243" bullet does better in the wind than any smaller caliber.
-I have used the 87 grain bullet weight in my own personal rifle as a deer round and as a favorite long range varmint round for years.
+The 243 Winchester rifle chambering is an excellent choice for varmint hunting as it is a powerful varmint cartridge and one that I consider as a long range varmint cartridge.
+The 243 Win. offers plenty with low recoil, low noise and at a high power flat bullet trajectory level.
+The 243 Win. is very popular for varminting and predator hunting because it offers a tremendous variety of loads, bullet weights and plenty of loading data.
+The heavier .243" diameter bullet does better in the wind than any smaller caliber.
+I have used the 85-90 grain bullet weights in my own personal 243 Winchester rifles as a deer round and as a favorite long range varmint round for years.